-Covid-19 coronavirus: Last day of lockdown - Jacinda Ardern's message to New Zealand
+Covid 19 coronavirus: Last day of lockdown - Jacinda Ardern's message to New Zealand

 Director general of health Ashley Bloomfield said although it was encouraging to have another day of single-digit cases, vigilance remains crucial.

-"As we prepare to move to alert level 3 on Tuesday morning, it's really important not to slacken off the effort," he said.
+"As we prepare to move to alert level 3 on Tuesday morning, it's really important not to slacken off the effort."

 All the new cases are linked to existing community-based cases or clusters, or are a result of overseas travel, Bloomfield confirmed.